ZenitsuTHB/mateza_v4.0_arch_qrMenu/src/Pages/Settings/GeneralSettings/settings.md

    - Sets a default time slot for each reservation.
    - Important for table turnover and scheduling.

+6. **`showNoticeForMaxGuests` (Show Notice for Exceeding Maximum Guests)**
+   - **Impact**: When set to `"Ja"`, customers selecting more guests than the allowed maximum for online bookings will receive a notice prompting them to call the restaurant.
+   - **User Experience**: Enhances communication by informing customers of the need to call for larger reservations, ensuring better management of large groups.

+7. **`noticePhoneNumber` (Notice Phone Number)**
+   - **Impact**: Provides the specific telephone number customers should call when they exceed the maximum number of guests allowed for online bookings.
+   - **User Experience**: Streamlines the reservation process for larger parties by directing them to the appropriate contact method.

 ---

 ## Conclusion

 The General Reservation Settings component plays a crucial role in configuring how reservations are managed in the restaurant.
 By understanding each property's purpose and how it is stored in the data structure, administrators can effectively control the reservation process, ensuring a smooth experience for both the restaurant staff and customers.
+The addition of notification settings enhances the system's flexibility, allowing for better handling of reservations that exceed standard guest limits.

 ---